Is the Earth flat?

 In this investigation we find them discussing why anyone would believe that the Earth is flat and why these beliefs exercise such a persistent and compelling attraction for so many otherwise sane human beings.
 Whether the answers Bombast and Flitterflop provide are worth hearing we leave you to judge!

-FLITTERFLOP: "Yes, but the two percent add up to 20 million adults if we count all Americans over the age of 18."
+FLITTERFLOP: "Yes, but the two per cent add up to over five million adults if we count all Americans over the age of 18."

 BOMBAST: "I'd question whether anyone who believes the earth is flat is an adult!"